One Man's Mission To Bring Regenerative Agriculture To Sarawak

 We spoke about the Malaysian Sustainable Palm Oil certificates which his farm is being audited for and he raised a good point.

-“We’re all happy that the Malaysian Palm Oil Board is paying the costs of certification and making small farmers aware of the dangers of chemical fertilizers and pesticides.
-But when you use my organic fertilizer which dictates no use of weed killers or pesticides, there are no fears of handling toxic chemicals so will we still need Personal Protection Equipment?”
+“We’re all happy that the Malaysian Palm Oil Board is paying the costs of certification and making small farmers aware of the dangers of chemical fertilisers and pesticides.
+But when you use my organic fertiliser which dictates no use of weed killers or pesticides, there are no fears of handling toxic chemicals so will we still need Personal Protection Equipment?”

 We will let his auditors deal with that question.